 - financial support for leisure activities or other activities

-In certain serious cases it is not in the best interests of the child to live at home, and the Child Welfare Service must assume responsibility for caring for the child.
+In certain serious cases it is not in the best interest of the child to live at home, and the Child Welfare Service must take the child into care.
 This could take place with or without the family’s consent.
-Only the county committee, which is a court-like body, can make decisions about taking children into care when it is against the wishes of their parents.
+Only the County committee for social issues, which is a court-like body, can make decisions about taking children into care when it is against the wishes of their parents.

 Most staff in the Child Welfare Service are either child welfare officers, social workers, legal practitioners or psychologists.
-The staff have a duty of confidentiality and are therefore not allowed to share any information about you with others without your consent, or if there is a risk to life and health.
-The Child Welfare Service can offer an interpreter when necessary.
+The staff have a duty of confidentiality, which means that they can only disclose your personal information to third parties with your consent, or if there is an immediate risk of someone being harmed.
+The Child Welfare Service can provide an interpreter when necessary.

-All municipalities in Norway offer a child welfare service.
-Many local authorities also offer an emergency child welfare centre.
-The website barnevernvakten.no includes a list of municipal child welfare services and emergency child welfare centres, as well as other useful information.
+All local authorities in Norway provide a Child Welfare Service.
+Many local authorities also provide an emergency child welfare centre.
+The website barnevernvakten.no includes a list of local authority Child Welfare Services and emergency child welfare centres, as well as other useful information.